TIY-Durham/2015-FALL-FEE/23--HALFTIME/README.md

 ### Blueprints Everywhere!

-Keep working with your partner on your Blueprints, using the same similar and branching review process that we've been using this week.
+Keep working with your partner on your Blueprints.
 Your branch should be `release--0.0.2`.